gquintanaorti/kernel_regression_of_3d_shapes/README.md

 Some related auxiliary code is supplied to read and process datasets, and to perform some advanced processing.

+The code provided is written in the R programming language.
+Some other code written in the C programming language is provided to optionally accelerate the most compute-intensive part.

 We will appreciate feedback from the community on the use of this code.

 ## Citing this work